henrihapponen/oura-ring-wrapper/README.md

 This script provides some useful tools that help working with the Oura Sleep Ring API.

 The API documentation on Oura's website provides very little guidance, which is why I created this project.
-I hope this is helpful for anyone who wants to download and analyse their Oura sleep data beyond what is possible on the official app.
+I hope this is helpful for anyone who wants to download and analyse their Oura sleep data beyond what is possible on the official app or the website.

 ## Requirements